Divorce

 How Long Will a Contested Divorce in Virginia Take?

 How long your divorce will take will vary depending on individual circumstances.
-Contested divorces are more complicated than uncontested ones and can last far longer, up to 18 months.
+Contested divorces tend to be complicated and can last up to 18 months.

 Divorces that do go through the contested process in the Commonwealth are not eligible to appeal.
-Any decision made in contested divorces is final 30 days after the judge signs the final divorce decree.
+Any decision made in contested divorces is final 30 days after the judge in the circuit court signs the final divorce decree.

 Need help?
 You are not alone.
 Schedule a call with one of our client services coordinators today!